8-in-1 IQ Scale Bundle review

 8-in-1 IQ Scale Bundle Review

-8-in-1 IQ Scale Bundle is an application by ALEKSANDER CHEPAIKIN.
+8-in-1 IQ Scale Bundle is an app designed by ALEKSANDER CHEPAIKIN.
 8-in-1 IQ Scale Bundle was first published on .
-The app is available for Steam.
+8-in-1 IQ Scale Bundle is accessible on Steam.

 We transform science into delightful gamesFor decades, researchers have created tasks that measure cognitive abilities.
 We’ve adapted some of these tasks and made some of our own, creating cognitive games.
 It makes you smarter!